infoslack/infoslack-blog/about/index.md

 I'm a developer, technical writer, speaker and currently SRE.

-20 ago I started my career as Sysadmin, I worked several years configuring and maintaining bare-metal Linux servers.
-I've also closely followed the arrival of virtualization in servers and later the process of containerization.
+Twentys years ago I started my career as Sysadmin and I have worked several years configuring and maintaining bare-metal Linux servers.
+I’ve also  followed closely the arrival of server’s virtualization and the process of containerization.

 During this journey I acquired new skills that gave me the opportunity to work as a software engineer with PHP, Java, Ruby and Go.
-In addition I worked for a few years with pentest focused on web application security.
+In addition I worked a few years with pentest focused on web application security.

-Over the years I've kept myself updated and embraced the DevOps culture, working later with many tools like: Ansible, Terraform, Docker, Kubernetes, etc.
+Over the years I’ve kept myself updated and embraced the DevOps culture, working later with many tools like Ansible, Terraform, Docker, Kubernetes, etc.

 See more here => [infoslack.pro](http://infoslack.pro)